hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 #### OpenStack tuning
 * See <https://docs.scs.community/docs/iaas/guides/configuration-guide/openstack/>
-    - E.g. 3x CPU oversubscription assumes that you have HT(SMT) enabled, you might increase to 5x otherwise.
+    - E.g. 3x CPU over-subscription assumes that you have HT(SMT) enabled, you might increase to 5x otherwise.
-* It also explains the mechanism how config file tepmlating works and how these are rolled out with the ansible playbooks (example: OpenSearch)
+* It also explains the mechanism how config file templating works and how these are rolled out with the ansible playbooks (example: OpenSearch)
 * The service specific hints mostly link the upstream OpenStack docu
 * The Commons and Services chapters have kolla and OSISM specific information